Nawrin14/House-Of-Wonders/README.md

-# iGraphics-project
+# House-Of-Wonders
-This is my 1st Year 2nd Semester Software Development Lab-I Project.
-To know more details about this project, please refer to the pdf file.

 # Instruction:
 Download all the files and run the Microsoft Visual Studio Solution file in Microsoft Visual Studio.
+To know more details about this project, please refer to the pdf file.

 # Other Contributors
 1. Mubina Ashrafi